 - Original Medicare includes both Part A and Part B. Under original Medicare, the federal government pays directly for services you receive.
-You can also buy a Medicare supplemental (Medigap) policy and/or a standalone Prescription Drug Plan.
+You can also buy a Medicare Supplement (Medigap) policy and/or a standalone Part D Prescription Drug Plan.

-- Medicare Part A covers inpatient hospital care, care from a nurse, hospice care, and some home health care; however, it does not cover long-term care/custodial care.
+- Medicare Part A covers inpatient hospital care, skilled nursing facility care, hospice care, and some home health care; however, it does not cover long-term care/custodial care.

-- Medicare Part B covers outpatient medical care and services, including some preventive care and vaccines.
+- Medicare Part B covers outpatient medical care and services, including physician services and some preventive care and vaccines.

 - Medicare Part D covers prescription drugs.
-You can get drug coverage with Original Medicare by enrolling in a Prescription Drug Plan (PDP), or by enrolling in a Medicare Advantage plan that includes Part D coverage.
+You can get drug coverage with Original Medicare by enrolling in a stand-alone Part D Prescription Drug Plan (PDP), or by enrolling in a Medicare Advantage plan that includes Part D coverage.

 - Medicare Part C, which is usually referred to as Medicare Advantage, rolls the benefits of Original Medicare into one plan together with various other benefits.
 Most Medicare Advantage plans include Part D coverage for prescription drugs; these plans are called MAPDs, which stands for Medicare Advantage Prescription Drug.
 With Medicare Advantage, you can choose from one of several private health plans that provide service in your state, and the federal government pays the plan for the healthcare service you receive.
 A Medicare Advantage plan may include additional, optional benefits, like vision or dental coverage, within a single premium.

 The number of South Dakotans enrolled in Medicare reached 181,162 as of January 2021.